GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

 To achieve a realistic survey cadence and depth, we use the simulated survey strategy from the Rubin Operations Simulator (OpSim), which simulates the field selection and image acquisition process of Rubin-LSST over the 10-year duration of the planned survey \citep{Delgado_2014, Naghib_2019}.
 We use \texttt{OpSimSummary} \citep{Biswas_2019, Biswas_2020} to retrieve the times of observations of a specific point on the sky with the baseline v3.0 strategy from Rubin-LSST's Survey Cadence Optimization Committee \citep{PSTN-055}.
 While baseline v3.3 was recently released, we do not expect the updates to have a significant impact on the results of this analysis, as the biggest change has resulted in a decrease in the $u$-band sensitivity and increase in the sensitivity of the other bands.
 While 10 years of data can be simulated, we choose to clip the data in time to just the time frame covered by the template to avoid artifacts in the light curves that might make fitting for the time delay easier.
 The objects are observed in as many of Rubin's $ugrizy$ as possible at each object's simulated redshift given the template limitations in wavelength and the survey cadence.

 The distribution for the absolute luminosities of CC~SNe are taken from \cite{Grayling_2023}.
-The redshift distributions and peak luminosities of glSNe as expected to be discovered by Rubin-LSST are approximated from \cite{Goldstein_2019}.
+The redshift distributions and absolute magnifications of glSNe as expected to be discovered by Rubin-LSST are approximated from \cite{Goldstein_2019}.
 For each simulated object, a redshift, magnification for the first image, and magnification for the second image are randomly assigned from these distributions.
 The time delays are randomly drawn from a normal distribution with a mean of 0 and standard deviation of 50 days.
-This distribution roughly mimics the distribution of time delays for the Roman simulations, so that the results can be roughly compared across these two samples.
+The distributions of simulated parameters are shown in Figure \ref{fig:sim-dists}.
 Simulating realistic microlensing and dust extinction effects is beyond the scope of this work, so we choose not to include these effects in the simulations.
-While not physically motivated, these simulations test a wide range of parameter space to probe the limits of the method.
+We also do not consider correlations between the redshift, magnification, and time delay distributions.
+These simulations are intended to test a wide range of parameter space to probe the limits of the method.

 The simulated objects must pass a series of data cuts to ensure the objects are high enough quality to firstly, produce an alert in the LSST data stream and secondly, fit for a time delay which may be reasonably informative.
-We require at least 2 observations of each image and the total number of observations to be greater than 2 times the number of bands in which there is data.
-The light curves must also have three data points with signal to noise ratio greater than 5 and at least two data points in any band within $\pm 5$ days of the time of peak magnitude for each image.
+We require at least two observations of each image and the total number of observations to be greater than two times the number of bands in which there is data.
+The light curves must also have two data points with signal to noise ratio greater than 5 and at least two data points in any band within $\pm 5$ days of the time of peak magnitude for each image.
 We furthermore impose a requirement that $\beta$ be less than 15.
 These quality cuts are conservative, as we expect to need higher quality data than the minimum required in our simulations for a competitive time-delay constraint.

-For the Rubin-LSST simulations, which do not include microlensing effects, we fit only with the constant magnification model with the following priors on the two kernel parameters, the time delay, and the magnification:

-where $\mu_{\beta}$, $\bm{\hat{t}}_{1}$, and $\bm{\hat{t}}_{2}$ are defined in the same was as in Equations \ref{eq:roman-priors-1}.
-Again, the prior on $\Delta$ requires that there always be overlap between data from image 1 and data from image 2.
+For the Rubin-LSST simulations, we fit the objects using the priors given in Table \ref{tab:rubin-priors}.
+Again, the prior on the time delay requires that there always be overlap between data from image 1 and data from image 2.
+Although the simplified Rubin-LSST simulations created for this analysis do not include microlensing, we fit with both the constant magnification model, which is the model the objects were simulated from, and the sigmoid magnification model to test if any biases arise from using an incorrect magnification model to fit the data.